Distance

 Meeting Place: Glacier Institute Field Camp.

-Itinerary: We will meet at the Glacier Institute Field Camp at 6pm.
+Itinerary: We will meet at the Glacier Institute Field Camp.
 Our instructor, Ellen, will begin the workshop with a brief history of shinrin-yoku, the Japanese art of forest bathing, and some of the research behind this evidence-based practice.
 Most of our time will be spent forest bathing as Ellen guides us on a slow, gentle walk or provides opportunities to sit quietly while she offers simple, sensory invitations that strengthen our awareness of and relationship with nature.
-The workshop concludes at 9pm

 Food: Please bring plenty of drinking water and snacks.